From Italy’s most famous and stunning Cinque Terre coastline, to Tuscany’s unknown but beautiful hamlet of Giannella and lakeside town of Orbetello.

-Managers (owners) of this campsite are the most unfriendly so far; so much so that I’ve included a section below about the unpleasant experience whilst staying at this campsite.
+Managers (owners) of this campsite are the most unfriendly so far.
+So much so that I’ve included a section below about the unpleasant experience whilst staying at this campsite.

 Arrived at this sleepy village later in the afternoon so decided to stretch the old legs with a quick walk after the longish drive.
-Nothing seemed open and not much to see, so far.
+Nothing seems open and not much to see, so far.

 I imagine this would be a lovely quiet place to retire in one’s dotage as there are plenty of walks amongst the pine forest, miles of gorgeous beaches, and a serene peaceful atmosphere.